Somchai Kemglad: Biography & career

 Tao was born into a poor Thai Mon family in Bangkok, he was raised by his grandmother.
 While being a student at Debsirin School he was a representative footballer for the school and was also a player for the Thai national team at youth level.

-He entered the entertainment industry in the early 1990's from recruiting by famous scout Poj Arnon, considered a contemporary teen star with many other celebrities such as Patiparn "Mos" Pataweekarn, Pramote Seangsorn, Sornram "Num" Teppitak, Lift-Oil.
+He entered the entertainment industry in the early 1990s from recruiting by famous scout Poj Arnon, considered a contemporary teen star with many other celebrities such as Patiparn "Mos" Pataweekarn, Pramote Seangsorn, Sornram "Num" Teppitak, Lift-Oil.

 His first performance was as a supporting role in the Saturday evening fantasy-drama series Nang Fah Si Rung on Channel 7 in 1990 by Grammy Entertainment in credited "Tao Somchai".

 In 1992, he signed with the country's leading entertainment company that rivaled the Grammy Entertainment, RS Promotion, and released several music albums including acting in many dramas and movies as well.

 His most famous performance in the '90s was as the protagonist in the 1995 romantic-drama film Romantic Blue, with contemporaries Suttida "Nook" Kasemsan Na Ayutthaya (who became his imagined couple) and Pramote Saengsorn.

 Tao's other works in the post-20th century are starring in Yuthlert Sippapak's action-comedy series, Killer Tattoo in 2001 and Pattaya Maniac in 2004, among others.